iobroker-community-adapters/ioBroker.mihome-vacuum/DEVELOPMENT.md

 npm run test:package-smoke
 ```

-The smoke test creates a temporary archive, checks required and forbidden paths, installs only
+The smoke test creates a temporary archive without lifecycle scripts, checks required and forbidden
-production dependencies into a clean temporary project, and loads the productive CommonJS entry.
+paths, installs only production dependencies into a clean temporary project with scripts disabled,
+and loads the productive CommonJS entry.
+The optional canvas dependency is omitted in this test.

+Install user-facing versions through ioBroker Admin from published npm packages.
+For prerelease
+testing, use a published beta version or a locally built archive; an unbuilt GitHub checkout is not
+an installable package.
+Do not add lifecycle hooks or commit generated bundles to restore that path.

 ### 13.3 ioBroker dev-server